 Busch Gardens is a combination of a zoo and amusement park together under one ticket.
 And for those people who love both, it is a great combo.

 The zoo part of Busch Gardens is fantastic, with beautiful animal enclosures and an excellent selection of critters.

-I found it odd to see a roller coaster in the middle of an animal enclosure.
+Seeing a roller coaster in the middle of an animal enclosure was odd.

-It was interesting to see the educational and care areas with some excellent animal enclosures.
+Seeing the educational and care areas with excellent animal enclosures was interesting.
 I found the zoo area to be more impressive than I expected.

 I noticed that the customer service at Bush Gardens is either over the top excellent or poor, with not much in between, which was disappointing.